xocolatl-aficionado/heart/README.md

 #### Demo

 See [demo](breathein.netlify.app) on the Chrome browser on your phone.
 Works for only Android presently.
+Needs to have the backend running via Ngrok to get heart beats!

 #### Features

 - Touch the box on top of screen.
 The flashlight should turn on, and thereafter place the finger on the back camera and visualize your heartbeat.
 Breathe as the breathing circle indicates.
 - To debug values, touch the graph (either on phone or desktop) to download a JSON of values and run the code described in the [Testing](#testing) section.
 See sample JSON in the repo for format.

 #### Architecture

 ```
 +---------------------+
 |    User Input       |